Please click here to get our latest COVID-19 updates

 The nipple is the focal point of the breast, and aside from its functional role in breastfeeding, it is also important to female beauty and sexuality.
 Inverted nipples can be uncomfortable and unattractive, and many women are choosing to have them corrected.

-Dr. Donaldson repairs inverted nipples by making a tiny incision under local anesthesia.
-He releases the troublesome ducts beneath the nipple, which allows the nipple to project away from the breast in a more natural position.
-Once the correct contour is established, tiny stitches, or bolsters are used to prevent recurrence.
-This outpatient procedure is performed with minimal discomfort and recovery at Dr. Donaldson’s office in Columbus, Ohio.
+Dr. Donaldson and Dr. Sieffert repair inverted nipples by making a tiny incision under local anesthesia.
+They release the troublesome ducts beneath the nipple, which allows the nipple to project away from the breast in a more natural position.
+Once the correct contour is established, tiny stitches, or bolsters, are used to prevent recurrence.
+This outpatient procedure is performed with minimal discomfort and recovery at our office in Dublin, Ohio.

 Inverted nipple surgery may interfere with future breastfeeding, and it can decrease sensation as well.
 The solution is usually permanent, and most patients are thrilled with their results.